Silken Windhound Coat Colors

 Newborn brindle

-The ky allele: This allele is the most recessive allele on the K locus.
+The ky allele: This wild type allele is the most recessive allele on the K locus.
 A ky/ky dog is not dominant black, and not brindle.
 This allele is not associated with a specific color or pattern, but allows for the expression of the other color and pattern loci.

 The E locus